armadaproject/armada-spark/docs/architecture.md

     (in key=value format) to be added to the Driver pod.
 - `spark.armada.executor.labels` A comma-separated list of kubernetes labels (in key=value format) to be added to all Executor pods.
+- `spark.executor.memory` - Amount of memory to use per executor process, in the same format as JVM memory strings with a size unit suffix ("k", "m", "g" or "t") (e.g. 512m, 2g).

 # Building `armada-spark`